Disclosure: MyeLearningWorld is reader-supported. We may receive a commission if you purchase through our links.

 “This cable is designed to interconnect pro audio gear with balanced phone jacks.
 It may also be used as a stereo interconnect.” — hosatech.com

-Testing the Hosa CSS-110 TRS cords gave me a chance to try out a brand I don’t have much experience with as Hosa is known for DJ audio.
-The design of these products was fairly basic in appearance, but they feel well-made and very durable.
+Testing the Hosa CSS-110 TRS cables gave me the chance to try out a brand I’ve rarely used, as Hosa is primarily known for DJ and live audio gear.
+While the design of these cables is fairly basic in appearance, they feel well-constructed and surprisingly durable for their price point.

 Features